external-secrets/external-secrets/docs/provider/azure-key-vault.md

 !!! note
       In order to create a PushSecret targeting keys, `ImportKey` and `DeleteKey` actions must be granted to the Service Principal/Identity configured on the SecretStore.
 #### Pushing to a Certificate
 The first step is to generate a valid P12 certificate.
 Currently, only PKCS1/PKCS8 types are supported.
-Currently only passwordless P12 certificates are supported.
+Currently only password-less P12 certificates are supported.

 After uploading your P12 certificate to a Kubernetes Secret, the next step is to create a PushSecret manifest with the following configuration
 ```yaml